We are looking for an Event / Office Coordinator to join the team at pie HQ!

 We love it when we get multi skilled people who are able to do more than one of the below but we always need new people so get in touch and be part of the pie team!

 Each of our events is run by an Event Manager.
 They have a team of Tour Leaders who report into them.
 Between them they manage the event, including the cyclists, guides and medics, and are responsible for its success.
 They are also the first port of call for the client.
 On our rides, tour leaders drive vehicles to provide support for cyclists, preparing their food on the hoof, transporting luggage, organising hotels and restaurants, and dealing with the expected and unexpected.
+All of this is done with more than one eye on the environmental impact of every event.
 We expect all pie personnel to “muck in” with everything and play a meaningful, hands-on role on every event.
 We encourage guides to work as tour leaders and vice versa.
 Tour Leaders can become Event Managers after working on a minimum number of events.

 To become a pie Tour Leader you need to:

 If you would like to join our database of freelancers, please send us a CV and covering letter, highlighting your relevant experience, with an attached photograph.
 Next steps would be to meet up to ensure both parties understand the other’s motivations and needs before doing one day of a UK event where you shadow a tour leader and generally muck in.
 Although we pay expenses for this day plus food and accommodation if relevant, we do not pay wages on the day you are shadowing.

 We expect all pie personnel to “muck in” with all aspects of an event and play a meaningful, hands-on, role.